davidstrauss/desktop-configuration/README.md

        sudo dnf install geteltorito

 1. Download the "bootable CD" ISO.
-For ThinkPads, use [Lenovo's support site](http://pcsupport.lenovo.com/us/en/).
+For ThinkPads, use [Lenovo's My Products tool](https://account.lenovo.com/us/en/myproducts), click on the product model (after adding it), and then click Top Downloads > View All.
 1. Write it to a USB drive:

        geteltorito -o update.img downloaded.iso